in $nu.config-path

 -

-while retaining the benefits of manual execution.
+while retaining the value of manual execution.

 -